 There's many ways that you can volunteer at CHS.
-Your time, expertise, donations and ability to share what we do with your family, friends, community and the world can make a difference in the lives of these horses that have no where else to go.
-Through the generosity of many lovely human beings, we've receive donations from five-dollars upward, from school children to retirees and those who are able to give more.
-Whatever the amount or deed, it all counts.
+Your time, expertise, financial support and ability to share what we do with your family, friends, community and the world can make a difference in the lives of these horses who have no where else to go.
+However you can help, it all counts.

 You can stop by if you live in WA and volunteer to muck stalls, brush the horses, help feed or simply spend quality time with them.

-Some people have held a 'Horse High Tea' and raised money for us rather than bet on horse racing.
+Some people have held a 'Horse High Tea' and donated to us rather than bet on horse racing.

 Got extra tack/gear?
 Our horses are not ridden or worked, however we do our best to keep them happy and healthy through all seasons and we often need rugs in new or gently worn condition as well as new/gently worn fly veils, hoof picks, rope halters, first aid kits, farrier gear in great condition, etc.